paulasdev/factor-quiz/README.md

 ![scores](assets/images/scores.png)

-The quiz area is divided into questions and answers according to the category the user has chosen
+The quiz area is divided into questions and answers according to the category the user has chosen.

 ![quiz](assets/images/questionarea.png.png)